code-of-kai/remember-forget-become/README.md

-Hi, my name is Kai Taylor, and these are my submissions to the final cohort of Write of Passage.
+Hi, I’m Kai Taylor, and these are my submissions for the final cohort of Write of Passage.
-They pieces are from an Epic Fantasy Quartet I am writing.
+They are drawn from an Epic Fantasy Quartet I’m writing, but I’ve condensed and adapted them specifically for this scholarship application.
-They have been heavily adapted into stand alone works, suitable for submission.

 I recommend reading them in this order:
-- I am Human No Longer but Not Yet Dust and Ash
+- I Am Human No Longer, but Not Yet Dust and Ash
 - The Gardener's Toil and the Serpent's Coil
 - Remember.
 Forget.
-Become.
+Become."